knowledgesystems/knowledgesystems-k8s-deployment/oncokb/README.md

 ### Prometheus/Grafana

 - We use the kube-prometheus-stack to install prometheus and grafana
-- We are sticking to helm chart `prometheus-community/kube-prometheus-stack --version 46.8.0`
+- We are sticking to helm chart `prometheus-community/kube-prometheus-stack --version 46.8.0 --set grafana.adminPassword=<pass>`

 ### Notes